Welcome to the winter edition of our integrity matters newsletter.

 We subsequently found issues with Mr Van Wersch’s returns which led to the charges.

 Key issues simplified in new fact sheets

 The Inspectorate has released new fact sheets to help councils and councillors improve their compliance with the Local Government Act 2020.
-The fact sheets are part of a range of resources for councils, which are available on our website and give practical advice for councils, councillors and governance staff.
+The fact sheets are part of a range of , which are available on our website and give practical advice for councils, councillors and governance staff.

 The fact sheets are simple explainers of often complex processes and legislation.
 They are available to download and print out or read online.

 The new fact sheets cover the following topics: